Download eBooks & Wiring Diagrams (FREE)

 Tip: Go for fewer but larger panels, if possible.
 And if possible, keep the total number of solar panels to not more than two.
 This will help to keep your wire size small and eliminate your need for solar in-line fuses.

-Now that you know the amount of solar watts you will install AND how many solar panels you’ll have you are ready to purchase your panels.
+Now that you know how many solar watts you will install AND how many solar panels you’ll have, you are ready to purchase your panels.

 Refer to the red box below, which outlines Step 5.

-This powerful calculator can also help you identify all the correctly sized parts and components you’ll need to complete your DIY solar project.
+This powerful calculator can also help you identify all the correctly sized parts and components needed to complete your DIY solar project.
 Keep going below to see how this works.

-8. Enter Solar Panel Imp(A) and Max Series Fuse Rating
+Step 9: Enter Solar Panel Isc(A) and Max Series Fuse Rating

-In Step 6 you will see two green-shaded boxes.
-Here you will need to enter the “Imp(A)” and “Maximum Series Fuse Rating” of only one of your solar panels.
+In Step 6, you will see two green-shaded boxes.
+Here, you will need to enter the “Short Circuit Current” rating – “Isc(A)” – and “Maximum Series Fuse Rating” of only one of your solar panels.
 You can easily find this information on the backside of the solar panel or if you view the panel’s only sales page.

 Refer to the red box below, which outlines Step 6.